firesim/firesim/docs/Advanced-Usage/Conda.rst

 If you find that a package is missing an optional feature, consider looking up it's 'feedstock' (aka recipe) repo in `The existing conda-forge packages list <feedstock-list>`_.  and submitting an issue or PR to the 'feedstock' repo.

-If you instead need to enable debugging or possibly actively hack on the source of something we package:
+If you instead need to enable debugging or possibly actively hack on the source of a package:

 #.
 Find the feedstock repo in the `feedstock-list`_
 #.
 Clone the feedstock repo and modify ``recipe/build.sh`` (or ``recipe/meta.yaml`` if there isn't a build script)